-The International Relations Committee of the American College of Surgeons (ACS) has announced travel awards for surgeons 30 to 50 years old.
-These awards, in the amount of $4,000 each, provide international surgeons with the opportunity to attend and participate in the educational activities of the annual ACS Clinical Congress.
-They are proposed to specifically assist surgeons who work in community or regional hospitals or clinics in countries other than the U.S. and Canada, or who are from under-resourced academic departments of surgery in poorly resourced countries.
-A new Community Surgeons Travel Award has been donated through the generosity of the Doctors Duremdes family, designated for Filipino surgeons.
-It gives preference to meritorious applications from the Iloilo province, Panay Island, and non-urban Philippine communities.
+The International Relations Committee of the American College of Surgeons (ACS) has announced travel awards for international surgeons.
+These awards, in the amount of $4,000 each, provide international surgeons with the opportunity to attend and participate fully in the educational activities of the annual ACS Clinical Congress.
+They are proposed to specifically assist surgeons who work in community or regional hospitals or clinics in countries other than the U.S. and Canada, or who are from poorly resourced academic departments of surgery in poorly resourced countries.
+A new award has been established, honoring Gomasha and Abduwahab Al-Foraih, to commence in 2020.
+Another Community Surgeons Travel Award has been donated through the generosity of the Doctors Duremdes family, designated for Filipino surgeons, which gives preference to meritorious applications from Iloilo Province, Panay Island, and non-urban Philippine communities.

-Each awardee will receive gratis registration to the annual Clinical Congress and to one available postgraduate course held during the meeting.
-Assistance will be provided to obtain preferential housing in an economical hotel in the Clinical Congress city.
-In 2019, the Clinical Congress takes place in San Francisco, CA, October 27–31.
+Each awardee will receive gratis registration to the annual Clinical Congress and to one available postgraduate course held during the conference.
+Assistance will be provided to obtain preferential housing in an economical hotel in the host city for Clinical Congress, which in 2020 will take place in Chicago, IL.

 - Applicants must be graduates of schools of medicine who have completed their surgical training.

-- Applicants must ages 30–50 on the date that the application is filed.
+- Applicants must be 30–50 years old on the date that the complete application is filed.

 - Applicants must submit their applications from their intended permanent location.
 Applications will be accepted for processing only when the applicants have been in surgical practice, teaching, or research for a minimum of one year at their intended permanent location, following completion of all formal training (including fellowships and scholarships).

-- Applicants must show evidence of commitment to high-quality surgery, surgical teaching, and improving access to surgical care in their community.
+- Applicants must show evidence of commitment to high-quality surgery, to surgical teaching, and to improving access to surgical care in their community.

-- Applicants must submit a fully completed application form.
+- Applicants must submit a fully completed application form provided by the College on its website.
 The application and accompanying materials must be submitted in English.
 Submission of a curriculum vitae only is not acceptable.

 - Preference will be given to applicants who have not already experienced training or surgical fellowships in the U.S. or Canada.